 Understanding Exxon Mobil's Unusual Options Activity

-On Thursday, shares of Exxon Mobil (NYSE:XOM) saw unusual options activity.
-After the option alert, the stock price moved up to $63.33.
+On Friday, shares of Exxon Mobil (NYSE:XOM) saw unusual options activity.
+After the option alert, the stock price moved down to $62.98.

 - Option Type: TRADE